Main Menu

 Bred as large companion dogs, American Alsatians are wrapped in varieties of brown, black, and white fur.
 Shaggy with piercing yellow eyes, American Alsatians bear a striking resemblance to wolves.
 In fact, when movies need dogs that look like wolves, they typically call on American Alsatians.

 But acting is one of the few jobs they do well.
-Though their line traces back to Alaskan Malamutes, German Shepherds, Great Pyrenees, Anatolian Shepherds, and English Mastiffs — a genetic soup which includes bona fide worker dogs — breeders amplified relaxed traits.
+Though their line traces back to Alaskan Malamutes, German Shepherds, Great Pyrenees, Anatolian Shepherds, and English Mastiffs — a genetic soup that includes bona fide worker dogs — breeders amplified relaxed traits.
 As a result, today’s American Alsatians would much prefer to spend their days lounging and frolicking with their beloved humans than laboring.

 Because of their gentle natures, American Alsatians make great family and therapy dogs.